Universal higher-order bulk-boundary correspondence of triple nodal points: Minimal Models

 In \cref{Sec:C4Model} we introduced a tight-binding model with hinge charges induced by a NL configuration with two pairs of TPs in adjacent band gaps, see \cref{eq:C4model:def,fig:C4model:model,fig:C4model:hinge}.
 We observed that the red NL segments divide the BZ into two parts: one with nontrivial 2SW class on 2D cuts through the BZ and hinge charge $\tfrac{e}{4}$, and another with trivial 2SW class and a vanishing hinge charge.
 We now recast the phenomenology observed for that model in light of the bulk-hinge correspondence derived in \cref{Sec:Monopole,Sec:HOBBC} and summarized in \cref{tab:HOBBC:Qjump}.
 In particular, we recognize that the 2SW class and hinge charge are consequences of the nodal configuration of the model with the robust signatures being their jumps as a function of $k_z$.
 In addition, we also clarify how the hinge charge $\Qc(k_z)$ plotted in \cref{fig:C4model:hinge}(b) has been extracted.

 As we argued in \cref{Sec:Monopole:SW} and proved using symmetry indicators in \cref{Sec:HOBBC:3D}, each four-band TPP along a $C_4$-rotation axis (which are automatically type~$\mathsf{A}$) demarcates a NL segment in the principal gap [red in \cref{fig:MinimalModels:C4:SWonEllipsoid}(a)] which carries 2SW monopole charge $\SW{2}=1$.
-This can be diagnosed by computing the Wilson-loop spectrum of the lower two bands on an ellipsoid [purple in \cref{fig:MinimalModels:C4:SWonEllipsoid}(a)] containing one such NL segment. \Cref{fig:MinimalModels:C4:SWonEllipsoid}(b) shows that there is a winding of odd parity, confirming that indeed $\SW{2}=1$.
+This can be diagnosed by computing the Wilson-loop spectrum of the lower two bands on an ellipsoid [purple in \cref{fig:MinimalModels:C4:SWonEllipsoid}(a)] containing one such NL segment. \Cref{fig:MinimalModels:C4:SWonEllipsoid}(b) shows that there is a single winding, confirming that indeed $\abs{\Eu}=1$ and $\SW{2}=1$.

-Furthermore, according to \cref{tab:HOBBC:Qjump}, the TPP should be accompanied with a fractional hinge-charge jump a in nanowire geometry.
-To observe the quantized hinge charges and the predicted hinge-charge jump, the termination of the nanowire has to preserve the $C_4$-symmetry.
+Furthermore, according to \cref{tab:HOBBC:Qjump}, the TPP should be accompanied with a fractional hinge-charge jump in a nanowire geometry.
+To observe the quantized hinge charges and the predicted hinge-charge jump, the termination of the nanowire has to preserve the $C_4$ symmetry.
 Here, we opt to study the model in the rotated square geometry shown in \cref{fig:C4model:hinge}.
 To fully specify the model, we also need to choose where to place the ionic charges.
 The placement is not fixed by the tight-binding model itself and in a real material would depend on the chemical composition.
-While the ionic charge distribution affects the value of the hinge charge and can even lead to fractional hinge or corner charges for systems that are electronically completely trivial~\cite{Watanabe:2020b}, it does not affect the hinge-charge \emph{jump}, because of its independence of $k_z$.
+While the ionic charge distribution affects the value of the hinge charge and can even lead to fractional hinge or corner charges for systems that are electronically completely trivial~\cite{Watanabe:2021}, it does not affect the hinge-charge \emph{jump}, because of its independence of $k_z$.
 For concreteness, we assume the ionic charge to be concentrated at the center of the 2D projection of the unit cell (Wyckoff position $1a$), as indicated with black circles in \cref{fig:C4model:hinge}(a).
-However, other distribution of the ionic charge are possible; in particular, moving charge $n\abs{e}$ from $1a$ to $1b$ position changes the corner charge of a 2D system by $-\tfrac{n\abs{e}}{4}$, as is easily verified from Eqs.~(17-19) in Ref.~\cite{Takahashi:2021}.
+However, other distribution of the ionic charge are possible; in particular, moving charge $n\abs{e}$ from $1a$ to $1b$ position changes the corner charge of a 2D system by $-\tfrac{n\abs{e}}{4}$, as is easily verified from Eqs.~(17-19) in Ref.~\onlinecite{Takahashi:2021}.